yukanishijima/sequelize-burger/README.md

 - All the naitive MySQL queries have been replaced with Sequelize queries.

 - A terminal command ```node run seed``` will populate the table with initial burger data instead of manually entering them into the database.
+(In order to make this command work, please enter your password for your databse inside the config.json file by replacing "YOUR PASSWORD".)

 ## Technologies & Resources
 ```